-Being a dynamic investment product, there's no Monthly Income Plan that stays at top all the time.
+Being a dynamic investment option, there's no Monthly Income Plan that stays at top all the time.
 However, there are a few MIPs that have performed consistently well, yielding a substantial return in the range of 10-13% for the last 5 years.

 - SBI Magnum MIP Floater